pointw-dev/eve-utils/README.md

   * `-p` `--as_parent_ref`:  field name defaults to `_` *parent-resource* `_ref`, e.g. if the parent name was dogs the field would be `_dog_ref`.
 Using this parameter, the field name become literally `_parent_ref`.
 Useful to implement generic parent traversals.

-* `add_docker` <api-name> - run this in the folder above the root api folder to create a basic docker files and some useful build scripts (to be further documented later).
+* `add_docker` <api-name> - run this in the folder above the root api folder to create basic docker files and some useful build scripts (to be further documented later).

   * NOTE: not necessary if you have created the API using `--with_docker`